Edifying Discourses in Diverse Spirits

-The third part deals with the concept of the abstract and the concrete examples.
-Kierkegaard wrote of individuals known only as A and B in his first book, Either/Or.
-He then made them less abstract by making A into the Young Man in Repetition (1843) and B into his guide, the psychiatrist Constantin Constantius.
-The same day that he published Repetition he published Fear and Trembling which showed Abraham as an individual who was alone with God as he considered whether to follow his commands.
-He continued writing until he came to the concrete human being named Christ and wrote about the joy there is in following Christ.
-He's not against the ethics of Hegel or the aesthetics of Goethe but thinks that following Christ is the one thing needful.
-And that double-mindedness is the beginning of the sickness of the spirit for the single individual.
+The first part of the book challenges those who say they are not guilty of anything, the second to do with the idea that nature is perfect, and the third to discuss the concept of the abstract and the concrete examples.

 Structure

-The book begins with a dedication just as some of his Eighteen Upbuilding Discourses did, however, this book is not dedicated to his father, but to “That Single Individual”.
-He published these discourses and later wrote a longer dedication called The Crowd is Untruth where he wrote: This, which is now considerably revised and enlarged, was written and intended to accompany the dedication to "that single individual," which is found in "Upbuilding Discourses in Various Spirits."
-Copenhagen, Spring 1847.

-Walter Lowrie translated The Point of View of My Work as an Author by Kierkegaard in 1939, 1962 and included My Activity as a Writer by Soren Kierkegaard (1851) in the book.
-Here Kierkegaard wrote, "I attached myself again religiously to "that individual", to whom the next essential work (after the Concluding Postscript) was dedicated.
+Walter Lowrie translated The Point of View of My Work as an Author by Kierkegaard in 1939 and 1962 and included My Activity as a Writer by Soren Kierkegaard (1851) in the book, in which Kierkegaard wrote:I attached myself again religiously to "that individual", to whom the next essential work (after the Concluding Postscript) was dedicated.
 I refer to Edifying Discourses in Divers Spirits, or rather the first part of that book which is an exhortation to confession.
 Perhaps nobody noticed it the first time I employed the category "that individual", and nobody paid much attention to the fact that it was repeated in stereotyped form in the preface of every number of the Edifying Discourses.
-Religiously speaking, there is no such thing as a public, but only individuals; for religion is seriousness and seriousness is the individual."
+Religiously speaking, there is no such thing as a public, but only individuals; for religion is seriousness and seriousness is the individual.

-This book has a preface and Kierkegaard has said to pay attention to the prefaces in his book of the same name.
-The book also has a dedication.
-Here is the first half of his preface.
-Kierkegaard thinks an individual must bring the occasion (the need) along with them to become the learner.